tyntec/api-collection/conversations/v2/README.md

 #### URL move

-The Chat API has been moved to https://api.tyntec.com/chat-api/v2.
+The Conversations has been moved to https://api.tyntec.com/chat-api/v2.
 The old base URL is still accessible, but will not get any further major upgrades.

 #### Inbound messages are events